 Mar Gallego also looks at Love, Morrison's latest novel, through the lens of historical recovery, here the pre-Civil Rights movement of the "past" and the "present" of the 1990s, focusing on the loss that went hand-in-hand with the gains of the 1960s.
-Gallego, however, also emphasizes the heartbreak and breakdown in female friendships caused by the loss of traditional black communal values, and celebrates the value of a loving female relationship, Introduction: "All necks are on the line"

-free of patriarchal interventions and class distinctions.
+Gallego, however, also emphasizes the heartbreak and breakdown in female friendships caused by the loss of traditional black communal values, and celebrates the value of a loving female relationship, free of patriarchal interventions and class distinctions.
 A valiant and valuable first approximation to a new text.